 When will I start to see results?

-You will see and feel some difference straight away.
+If you do these facial yoga exercises, you will see and feel some difference straight away.
 Your muscles may feel they have had a good workout (just like with body exercise), you will see and feel less tension in the face and you will have a rosy glow due to increased circulation and better lymphatic drainage.
 Everyone has different faces so the time it takes to see changes varies from person to person.
 As a general rule you will start to see more of a long term improvement in your face and neck after 2 weeks.
 After 2-4 months, you will notice you have less fine lines and less tension and people will notice you look healthier and more energised.
 Within 6 months people have reported that they look and feel many years younger and feel more relaxed within themselves.

 Remember that taking two sessions of 10 minutes each for yourself to do this every day will also do wonders for your overall wellbeing and stress levels.
 This time to relax, do something for you, and knowing you will look and feel better as a result may mean you also notice yourself feeling calmer and happier.
 How we feel on the inside radiates out through our faces.
 This is why my Method is called Face Yoga rather than simply ‘Face Exercises’.

 Did you enjoy this post?
 Want to show your gratitude?
 Please support us on Patreon!